The Adventure Pals Review

 The Adventure Pals 8

-Each of the five uniquely themed worlds are broken up by various stages, with each one being comprised of five levels.
+Each of the five uniquely themed worlds is broken up by various stages, with each one comprising five levels.
 One moment you are launching exploding blobs at woodland creatures, the next you are battling dinosaurs and hot dogs that poop exploding mines.
 New stages are unlocked as you converse with other characters, opening up quests in the process.
-It’s nothing complicated, and mostly involves you defeating a particular enemy or collecting a set amount of items throughout a level.
-The reasoning behind some of the requested items, such as a massive whale wanting a speedo is quite humorous.
+It's nothing complicated and mostly involves you defeating a particular enemy or collecting a set amount of items throughout a level.
+The reasoning behind some of the requested items, such as a massive whale wanting a speedo, is quite humorous.
 Every level has one hidden cupcake, which can be used to collect cosmetic customization options for yourself or your pet rock.
 Nothing says style like a pizza slice outfit for your buddy and a red fez for the top of your head.
 There is a sticker book to complete, either by finding the one hidden sticker in each stage or by purchasing them from the shop.

 Simply Put